d4rwinb0ts/ctf-writeups/2015-bctf/torrent_lover.md

 Binary get!

 Using `file`, I determine that it is an ELF.
-I run `ltrace` on it.
+I run `ltrace` on it:

 ```
 echo "test" > flag
 ltrace out.bin flag
 ```

-From the output, I can see that the binary does a `strstr` so see if the argument I provided contains the substring 'flag'.
+From the output, I can see that the binary does a `strstr` to see if the argument I provided contains the substring 'flag'.

 So we can't directly read the flag, but that's no big deal.
 We can just make a symlink to the flag.